OpenGPTs-platform/assistants-api/README.md

 1. Create a copy of [`.env.example`](./.env.example) and name it `.env`.
 Fill in necessary values.
 2. Execute [`,/rundev`](./rundev)
 3. Its running 🥳!
-4. In a new directory and environment, install the `openai` client fork with `pip install git+https://github.com/OpenGPTs-platform/openai-python.git`, and try it with the following demo
+4. In a new directory and environment, install the `openai` client fork with `pip install IPython git+https://github.com/OpenGPTs-platform/openai-python.git`, and try it with the following demo (NOTE: update `YOUR_FILE_PATH` with your file path that you want to test retrieval with).
+Also it may now
 ```py
 from openai import OpenAI
 client = OpenAI(